Holy Infant of Atocha: Pop culture and other references

 In the film Napoleon Dynamite, Pedro suggests placing santos around the hallways of his high school, recommending El Santo Niño de Atocha.
 He says that his Aunt Concha has seen him.

 Holy Infant of Atocha is sometimes associated with the Yoruba orisha Eshu, or Elegua.

 This holy infant appears in the 1991 novel Mojo and the Pickle Jar, by Douglas Bell.

 In Michael Jackson's video for "Beat It", there is a picture of the Santo Niño above his bed.

 On the television sitcom George Lopez, the Holy Infant of Atocha is displayed in the family's kitchen.

 The Colombian television historical drama Escobar, el Patrón del Mal features references to the Holy Infant of Atocha.
 The saint is a particular favorite of Pablo Escobar's mother, Emilia Hermilda Gaviria.
 She displays a very large portrait of the saint (same as the image above) in her foyer and invokes him in verbal blessings upon her loved ones.

+In season 3 episode 17 of The Last Man on Earth, Todd says a prayer to El Santo Niño de Atocha while delivering Erica’s baby.